aseemgautam/google-sitemap/README.md

 ## USAGE

 Create instance of Sitemap class.
 Use `Add` method add urls.
+Use `WriteSitemapToFile` to save sitemap to file.

 ### Example